ZDiriye/Bloom/README.md

    - Scan the QR code that appears in your terminal with your phone's camera
    - The app will open in Expo Go and from there you can interact with the application

-Note: Make sure both the server and the application are running simultaneously for the app to function properly.
+Note: Make sure both the server and the application on the mobile phone are running simultaneously and are on the same wifi connetion for the app to function properly.

+### Tests

+1. Tests are in "components/__tests__"